jfeng530/rock-shop-frontend/README.md

 # Overview
   ### Description
   Rock Shop is an e-commerce web application for purchasing rocks.
 It utilizes React with inline CSS for a dynamic and interactive user experience.
-Rock Shop manages user authentication, cart funtionality and purchases using JWT, localStorage and a Ruby on Rails backend.
+Rock Shop manages user authentication, cart functionality and purchases using JWT, localStorage and a Ruby on Rails backend.

   ### Features
   - View, sort and filter rocks by category, price, rating and rarity